NFL Picks — Week 3

 Notes

-- Both teams' QB statuses are listed as unknown and no major injuries are reported in the provided info.
+- Both teams show QB status as unknown and no major injuries reported in the game notes.

 Win Prob